stnolting/neorv32/rtl/test_setups/README.md

 and includes the **GPIO** module to drive 8 external signals (`gpio_o`), the **MTIME** module for generating timer interrupts and **UART0** to interface with the bootloader or application (via `uart0_txd_o` and `uart0_rxd_i`) via a serial terminal.
-The setup uses the ["direct boot"](https://stnolting.github.io/neorv32/#_direct_boot) configuration, so software applications can be uploaded and run at any timer via a serial terminal.
+The setup uses the ["indirect boot"](https://stnolting.github.io/neorv32/#_indirect_boot) configuration, so software applications can be uploaded and run at any timer via the bootloader and a serial terminal.

 :books: See User Guide section
 [Uploading and Starting of a Binary Executable Image via UART](https://stnolting.github.io/neorv32/ug/#_uploading_and_starting_of_a_binary_executable_image_via_uart).